ummadiviany/pds_assignment2/README.md

                 b. `name` : Name of the farmer
                 c. `age` : Age of the farmer

-### Task 5 : Object Oriented Programming for Library Management System(LMS)
+### Task 6 : Object Oriented Programming for Class Management System(CMS)
-        1. The task is to implement a the classes `Library`, `Book`, `Author` and `Reader` in `lms_classes.py` file.
+        1. The task is to implement a the classes `Class`, `Student` and `Teacher` in `cms_classes.py` file.
-        2. The Library class should have the following attributes and methods:
+        2. The Class class should have the following attributes and methods:
-                a. `name` : Name of the library
+                a. `name` : Name of the class
-                b. `books` : List of book objects in the library
+                b. `students` : List of student objects in the class
-                c. `readers` : List of reader objects in the library
+                c. `teachers` : List of teacher objects in the class
-                d. `add_book` : Add a book to the library
+                d. `add_student` : Add a student to the class
-                e. `add_reader` : Add a reader to the library
+                e. `add_teacher` : Add a teacher to the class
-                f. `get_book` : Get a book from the library
+                f. `get_student` : Get a student from the class
-                g. `get_reader` : Get a reader from the library
+                g. `get_teacher` : Get a teacher from the class
-                h. `get_books` : Get all the books from the library
+                h. `get_students` : Get all the students from the class
-                i. `get_readers` : Get all the readers from the library
+                i. `get_teachers` : Get all the teachers from the class
-                j. `get_books_count` : Get the number of books in the library
+                j. `get_students_count` : Get the number of students in the class
-                k. `get_readers_count` : Get the number of readers in the library
+                k. `get_teachers_count` : Get the number of teachers in the class
-        3. The Book class should have the following attributes and methods:
+        3. The Student class should have the following attributes and methods:
                 a. `id` : Auto generated ID
-                b. `name` : Name of the book
+                b. `name` : Name of the student
-                c. `author` : Author of the book
+                c. `age` : Age of the student
-                d. `readers` : List of readers assigned to the book
-                e. `add_reader` : Add a reader to the book
-                f. `get_reader` : Get a reader from the book
-                g. `get_readers` : Get all the readers from the book
-                h. `get_readers_count` : Get the number of readers assigned to the book
-        4. The Author class should have the following attributes and methods:
+        4. The Teacher class should have the following attributes and methods:
                 a. `id` : Auto generated ID
-                b. `name` : Name of the author
+                b. `name` : Name of the teacher
+                c. `age` : Age of the teacher
-                c. `books` : List of books written by the author
+                d. `students` : List of students assigned to the teacher
+                e. `add_student` : Add a student to the teacher
-                d. `get_book` : Get a book from the author
+                f. `get_student` : Get a student from the teacher
-                e. `get_books` : Get all the books from the author
+                g. `get_students` : Get all the students from the teacher
-                f. `get_books_count` : Get the number of books written by the author
+                h. `get_students_count` : Get the number of students assigned to the teacher
-        5. The Reader class should have the following attributes and methods:
-                a. `id` : Auto generated ID
-                b. `name

-### Task 6 : Python Sequence Data Types
+### Task 7 : Collections and Sequences in Python : Application to Medical Transcriptions
+1. The task is to implement the set of functions in `medical_transcription.py` file.
+2. These functions are to be used to process the medical transcriptions in `data/mtsamples.csv` file.
+3. This task is heavily oriented towards the use of collections and sequences in Python.
+Use the most appropriate collections and sequences as possible.
+4. For working with the CSV file, you can use the `csv` module in Python or the `pandas` module. `pandas` doesn't come pre-installed with Python.
+5. You can install it using `pip install pandas` command.
+6. More clear instructions are given in the `medical_transcription.py` file.